SpotLabsNET/routing/README.md

 ## Using

-This project [openclerk/config](https://github.com/openclerk/config) for config management.
+This project uses [openclerk/config](https://github.com/openclerk/config) for config management.

 First configure the component with site-specific values: